Murray (bicycle company): Bicycle manufacturing

-Like its competitor, American Machine and Foundry (AMF), Murray left Cleveland in the 1950s and moved its factory and assembly plant to the American South, choosing a factory site in Lawrenceburg, Tennessee, with corporate headquarters located in Brentwood, Tennessee.
+Like its competitor AMF, Murray left Cleveland in the 1950s and moved its factory and assembly plant to the American South, choosing a factory site in Lawrenceburg, Tennessee, with corporate headquarters in Brentwood, Tennessee.
 Originally a non-union plant, the Lawrenceburg facility began operations in 1956, and over the next few decades, the complex grew to become one of the largest facilities of its type in the United States: 42.7 acre under roof.
-There was a failed effort by the Teamsters to win a NLRB election in March 1965.
-The Teamsters charged unfair labor practices and proceeded to lead a 46-day strike that halted production.
-On April 12 50 workers were arrested as the company resumed production.
+The Teamsters lost a NLRB election in March 1965; they charged unfair labor practices and proceeded to lead a 46-day strike that halted production.
+On April 12, fifty workers were arrested as the company resumed production.
 Police locked arms as they protected 1350 workers who drove into the facility.
 Two picketers were hospitalized, one struck by the car of a non-union worker, one injured by the police.
 A court declared their pickets illegal, and Tennessee state troopers were brought to the factory to stop picketing by striking workers on April 19.
-The company was unable to resume production that day because an electrical transformer was sabotaged by a sniper.
+The company could not resume production that day because a sniper had sabotaged an electrical transformer.
 The next day the state troopers were initially rebuffed by striking workers, before moving against them again and then clearing a path for the replacement workers.
 Nine picketers were arrested and charged with disorderly conduct.
 Two hundred marched from the factory to the jail singing "we shall not be moved" after the arrests.
-The next day approximately 60 workers were arrested by state troopers.
-There were still scores of state troopers guarding the facility on May 12 when two explosions went off near the facility that reporters linked to the conflict.
+The next day about 60 workers were arrested by state troopers.
+Scores of state troopers were still guarding the facility on May 12 when two explosions went off near the facility that reporters linked to the conflict.
 Some of those arrested were transported to jail in a state highway department dump truck.
 It later became a UAW plant (1991), and produced both bicycles and lawn and garden equipment.
 One of its more famous former employees is former Senator Fred D. Thompson.

 Youth bicycle production received a boost with the 1965 introduction of Murray's version of the small-tired, banana-seat, wheelie bike pioneered by Schwinn, the Murray Wildcat.
 The Wildcat was also styled by Schreckengost, who gave it his own interpretation of a chopper motorcycle, with high-rise handlebars, a tall sissy bar, and a flared rear fender.
 A series of models followed, including the Eliminator, Firecat and Hotshot.
 In 1977, again following a youth trend, Murray introduced its BMX model.

-During the 1980s, in an attempt to overcome declining sales, Murray began selling its bicycle line in lower-cost mass market stores and discount chains such as Target, K-Mart, Woolworth, and Wal-Mart.
-While the practice enabled the company to increase sales of overall units, profits failed to meet expectations as a result of reduced margins imposed by mass retailers.
+During the 1980s, due to declining sales, Murray began selling its bicycle line in lower-cost mass market stores and discount chains such as Target, K-Mart, Woolworth, and Wal-Mart.
+While sales of overall units increased, profits failed to meet expectations as a result of reduced margins imposed by mass retailers.
 Additionally, many independent bicycle dealers (IBDs) resented the new competition, and in retaliation some dealers refused to stock or promote Murray bicycles.